Lunar seismology: History

 The existence of moonquakes was an unexpected discovery from seismometers placed on the Moon by Apollo astronauts from 1969 through 1972.
 The Apollo 11 instrument functioned through August of the landing year.
 The instruments placed by the Apollo 12, 14, 15, and 16 missions were functional until they were switched off in 1977.
 Moonquakes are not believed to be caused by tectonic plate movement (as earthquakes are), but by tidal forces between Earth and the Moon.
 Further data is needed to clarify the origins and effects of the forces causing moonquakes.

+The Chandrayaan-3 mission by Indian Space Research Organisation had a payload ILSA (Instrument for Lunar Seismic Activity), to acquire data about moonquakes.
+It detected a presumed natural event on 26 August, 2023.
+It is suspected to be a moonquake.

 Major findings

 Moonquakes

 Several categories of moonquakes were recorded.
 Hundreds of deep moonquakes were recorded along with 28 shallow events.
 The deeper quakes are caused by tidal forces with the Earth and tended to occur in clusters.
 The shallow events have tectonic origins.
 Although more rare than deep events, the shallow events were larger, with body wave magnitudes > 5.5 and stress drops exceeding 100 MPa.

 Other sources of seismic activity included meteorite impacts and artificial signals from lunar modules.